nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 whereupon the aggregated quantity is sent as a single, larger block.

-*max_export_sessions* constitutes the size of the local LTP engine's retransmission \"window\" for this span.
+*max_export_sessions* constitutes the size of the local LTP engine's retransmission _window_ for this span.
 The retransmission windows of the spans impose flow control on LTP transmission, preventing the allocation of all available space in the ION node's data store to LTP transmission sessions.